 2. When the API invoker sends access token request related to service data relative to a resource owner and if no authorization/consent data is available, the CAPIF function may determine to fetch the related data from the resource owner as in step 3 or anytime the resource owner may perform step 1 and continue with steps 4-5.

-3. The CAPIF function sends a Resource owner authorization/consent data request along with UE ID (i.e. GPSI of the API Invoker), AF-ID, and Service data type IDs.
+3. The CAPIF function sends a Resource owner authorization/consent data request along with UE ID (i.e,.
+GPSI of the API Invoker), AF-ID, and Service data type IDs.

 4a.
-The Resource owner can send to CAPIF Function, a Resource owner authorization/consent data notification, which can include Resource Owner ID (as GPSI), finer granular data Set (UE ID (i.e. GPSI) or API Invoker ID of the API Invoker as applicable), AF-ID, Service data type(s), and Consent Status (accept)).
+The Resource owner can send to CAPIF Function, a Resource owner authorization/consent data notification, which can include Resource Owner ID (as GPSI), finer granular data Set (UE ID (i.e., GPSI) or API Invoker ID of the API Invoker as applicable), AF-ID, Service data type(s), and Consent Status (accept)).

 5a.
 The CAPIF Function can store the received data Set locally along with GPSI.
 Further if any API invoker performs access token request, the CAPIF functions authorizes (e.g., can accept) the service access by considering the respective resource owner's authorization/consent data and issuing the access token accordingly.